How Long Does It Take For Furniture To Off-Gas?

 The temperature of the room can also affect how long it takes for furniture to off-gas.

-Warmer temperatures will cause the chemicals to off-gas faster than cooler temperatures.
+Warmer temperatures typically cause chemicals to off-gas faster than cooler temperatures.

 The levels at which off-gassing furniture releases VOCs and SVOCs are not generally considered toxic.